Alpha Omega M.D. – Episode #290

 “Well, then let’s get going, but make sure you give me a tame horse,” requests the ever game Florida gal.

 “Ol’ Flossy will give you a good ride, Miss and you best wear this.”
 He hands her a Stetson that looked like it had been hanging on that fence post since the days of Santa Anna and the Alamo.
-“Say, do you mind if Bart there goes with us?”
+“Say, do you mind if Bart there goes with us?
+He’ll drive the jeep, in case we need a fast getaway.”
 He points to what appears to be a hired hand, who has been eyeing their single engine plane.
 “He ain’t never seen one close up.”

-“We will give him a ride when we get back.”
+“We will give him a plane ride when we get back.”

 “Hoo doggies!
 Do you hear that Bart, they will take us flyin’?!
 Saddle up Flossy and three others; we’re headed for Fer Piece!”